qchen23/cavity_maskrcnn/README.md

-If you have multiple processors, doing below could speed up downloading.
-Below uses 7 processors.
+If you have multiple processors, doing the below could speed up downloading.
+Below uses seven processors.
 ```
 UNIX> for i in `seq 0 6`; do python QC_bubble/image_data_export.py "$((i*100))" 100 &  done
 ```
 ### Auxiliary - View the image and masks

-We have `QC_bubble/read_mask.py` to help you view masks.
-It takes the image file followed by a annotation file you obtained from step 1.
+We have `QC_bubble/read_mask.py` to help you view image with masks.
+It takes the image file followed by an annotation file you obtained from step 1.

 ```
 UNIX> python QC_bubble/read_mask.py